 The birth of a child is one of the most important events in one’s life – other than the celebration; it brings maturity and responsibility to the parents.
-It also brings seriousness regarding our financial life and if we talk about priority of goals, sometimes Child Future Plan is even a shade above retirement planning.
+It also brings seriousness regarding our financial life and if we talk about the priority of goals, sometimes Child Future Plan is even a shade above retirement planning.

-Child Future Plan – before birth
+How Should You Plan for your Child Future Plan – before birth

 - Start a baby fund by regularly setting aside an amount every month to manage the expenses related to vaccinations and other medical check-ups.
-This amount has to be increased by an appropriate amount if both parents are working and after the child’s birth the wife is planning to quit the job or remain on leave even after maternity leave is over.
+This amount has to be increased by an appropriate amount if both parents are working and after the child’s birth, the wife is planning to quit the job or remain on leave even after maternity leave is over.

 - You should have a thorough understanding of your finances.
 You should not enter into this responsibility if you are burdened with debt.
 Your EMI should not be more than 10-20% of your income at this stage since your expenses are going to increase soon.